MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-v1.md

 **`WebSiteName`** - **Website Name**<br>
 `string`.
 Required when `CreateWebSite = true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Name of the IIS website that will be created if it does not exist, or it will be updated if it is already present on the IIS server.
-The name of the website should be same as that specified in the web deploy zip package file.
-If a Parameter file and override Parameters setting is also specified, then the name of the website should be same as that in the override Parameters setting.
+Specifies the name of the IIS website that will be created if it does not exist, or it will be updated if it is already present on the IIS server.
+The name of the website should be the same as that specified in the web deploy zip package file.
+If a parameter file and override parameters setting is also specified, then the name of the website should be the same as that in the override parameters setting.
 <!-- :::editable-content-end::: -->
 <br>